MohammedWaheed1994/myfdisk/README.md

 # myfdisk
-Sumple program like fdisk supported in linux, To read partition table "MBR" , and parse the content
+Simple program like fdisk supported in linux, To read partition table "MBR" , and parse the content

 To compile " gcc myfdisk.c -o myfdisk